Haricharan1212/IITM-Academics/EE2001 Digital Systems/Notes.md

 y = A3 A2' A1' A0

 #### Binary counter with parallel load
-- We want parallel loads
+- We want parallel loading capacity, as we often want to start the counter at a particular state instead of some arbitrary state

 ![](../Images/Pasted%20image%2020220603111328.png)

 ![](Pasted%20image%2020220603111805.png)

+uplupup
 ![](Pasted%20image%2020220603112546.png)

 ![](Pasted%20image%2020220603113218.png)